mert-othaw/mert-othaw/DT_EN_Phase_2_Observe.md

 ## Objectives
 - You learn how Design Thinking is used
-- You learn what design thinking phase 2 - observe means
+- You learn what Design Thinking "phase 2 - observe" means

 ## Required Equipment
 - Notebook